Simplifying With the Wardrobe Capsule Concept

 Do you think you could benefit from the closet capsule concept?
 How would you organize your closet to make this change?

-I hope you enjoy these ideas and that they help you make life simpler.
+I hope you enjoy these ideas and that they help you simplify life.